Want to know the facts about antibiotics and breastfeeding?

 #4: Probiotics May Be Helpful

-The theory behind the use of probiotics is to improve or rebalance gut flora after an upset (e.g. after antibiotic use).
+The theory behind the use of probiotics is to improve or rebalance gut bacteria after an upset (e.g. after antibiotic use).

 More research will help us determine which species and strains are most effective, the optimal dosing, and when and for how long probiotics should be used.